Over the past year, life has thrown me so many unexpected bumps and storms. A few of them are just too much for me to take.

 But after everything, I know that those brutal experiences have made me stronger.
 It helped me grow and it gave me a much greater understanding of life.

-It opened my eyes and made me realize that even in the toughest and most difficult situation, we can still find peace.
+It opened my eyes and made me realize that even in the toughest and most difficult situations, we can still find peace and be happy.

 Give yourself time

 I woke up to a lot of dark days – pain, guilt, and worthlessness were part of it.

 I wanted so badly for my situation to change.
 I wanted to forget the pain and just move on from everything.